 In general, flagstone is set into a sand bed, leveling each piece as it is laid.
 Areas between pavers are then filled with additional sand and compacted.
 A compactor of some kind and a rubber mallet are about the only specialty tools needed, and this makes the task of installing a flagstone patio well within the capabilities of the homeowner willing to put in some effort.
 And it does take a good bit of work.
 The ground needs preparation, sand hauled to the site, and the puzzle of pavers carefully assembled.

-Preparing the Area for the Patio
+Step 1: Prepare the Area for the Patio

 The patio described and used for the pictures in this article was in the corner to a sunroom addition that already had a concrete stoop in front of the door and an additional small concrete patch used to park a gas grill on.
 One end of the area was simply dirt (and weeds) while the rest was lawn that would need removed.
 As the sunroom was built on a concrete patio the door was just above the lawn and this limited the height of the finished patio as it had to fit under the door and yet drain away from the home as much as possible.

 The project was very limited in funding and considerable savings were found in an old flagstone walkway that had been put into the lawn years before.
 These pavers were pulled up and used in the new patio, with additional pavers being purchased as needed.
-New pavers were to be of a very light color, with some gold running through them as well, so the old, reddish brown existing flagstone was planned to go around the edges of the patio with the new pavers to be set into the center.
+New pavers were to be of a very light color, with some gold running through them as well, so the old, reddish-brown existing flagstone was planned to go around the edges of the patio with the new pavers to be set into the center.

 Two by fours were used to line out the space for sod removal, but stakes with string or spray paint could be used as well.
 Sod was removed and used to re-fill the holes in the lawn where the old flagstone pavers were taken out.
-Additional dirt was removed to allow some 2 to 3 inches of sand to be added followed by the pavers; the top of the pavers were to be approximately level with the surrounding lawn.
-An additional ½" of height would have been preferable but as the patio had to fit under the doorway that would have caused the drainage to be toward the house.
+Additional dirt was removed to allow some two to three inches of sand to be added followed by the pavers; the top of the pavers were to be approximately level with the surrounding lawn.
+An additional half-inch of height would have been preferable but as the patio had to fit under the doorway that would have caused the drainage to be toward the house.
 Even though a flagstone patio will allow water to drain through it, it is still always preferable to drain away from any structure.

 The concrete was broken up with a sledgehammer and removed.
 Not a pleasant task, but possible as there was no rebar or steel mesh in either the stoop or the grill base.